 The sales comparison approach is the best and only indicator of value in this case as there are no market indicated adjustments required to align the sales with the subject.
-The subject is best matched to sale #10 which is 40 acres.
+The subject is best matched to sale #5 which is 80 acres.
 This sale is chosen as it reflects the following contributory values:

-- Similar size

-- Currently all acres are dry and likely to remain dry

-- Similar dirt road access

-- Similar mix of good and saline soils
+- Similar size - Acres that have been cleared and cropped in the past - Currently all acres are dry and likely to remain dry - Similar access - Similar saline soils - Reduced to reflect unaesthetic nature of parcel across street

-The indicated price per acre from the sale for the subject is \$200.
+The indicated price per acre from the sale for the subject is \$300